trueberryless-org/blog/starlight/src/content/docs/blog/starlight-sidebar-topics-composition.md

 ## The Union

-Eventually, I decided to refactor my plugin into a component - this refactor casually eliminated exactly [1210 lines of code and added 68 lines of changelog](https://github.com/trueberryless-org/starlight-sidebar-topics-dropdown/pull/40) - and I noticed, how little code it now took to turn the `Topics.astro` list into a dropdown from a user's perspective.
+Eventually, I decided to refactor my plugin into a component - this refactoring casually eliminated exactly [1210 lines of code and added 68 lines of changelog](https://github.com/trueberryless-org/starlight-sidebar-topics-dropdown/pull/40) - and I noticed, how little code it now took to turn the `Topics.astro` list into a dropdown from a user's perspective.
 I was confident that this really was the right direction for the ~plugin~ component.
 And so I updated the whole documentation - more like: deleted more than 200 lines of text (feels good) - and released the new [version 0.5](https://github.com/trueberryless-org/starlight-sidebar-topics-dropdown/releases/tag/starlight-sidebar-topics-dropdown%400.5.0).

 Now you might wonder how such mature plugins could still improve over time.
 To be honest, I myself was very surprised when HiDeoo casually dropped a bomb in my Discord DMs.
 His idea was and still is ingenious.
 Otherwise, I wouldn't even think about this _topic_ anymore.
 But here I am, writing a whopping 800 words just to prepare you for what's to come.
 Drum roll please!
 Fasten your seatbelt!
 This statement from HiDeoo is going to blow your mind: